mtmclennan/tradingsite/README.md

 ## The Ultimate Resource for Traders Seeking an Edge in the Market

-This NextJS project is a basic blog website, that also had a tools section.
-The tools includes calculators for traders to uses for quickly figuring out order placement prices, number of share etc.
+This NextJS project is a basic blog website, that also has a tools section.
+The tools section includes calculators for traders to use for quickly figuring out order placement prices, number of share etc.

 The site uses NextJS SSG (Static Site Generation), and On-Demand Revalidation ISR (Incremental Static Regeneration).
-That rebuilds the static site whenever a post is published or removed from the backend database.
-Using [PluralPost](https://github.com/mtmclennan/PluralPost) for a backend, to retrieve post data at build time.
+This rebuilds the static site whenever a post is published or removed from the backend database.
+This project is using [PluralPost](https://github.com/mtmclennan/PluralPost) for a backend, to retrieve post data at build time.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).